graphkr/graphkr/index.markdown

 <span style="text-decoration: line-through red;">Subission deadline: **16 March 2020** </span><br/>
 <span style="text-decoration: line-through red;">Notification date: **13 April 2020**</span>

 Due to the COVID-19 pandemic we are forced to postpone the susmission deadlines for our workshop.
+Also check the  <a href="http://ecai2020.eu/covid-awareness/">ECAI COVID-19 website</a> for updates.

-New dates:
+### New dates:

 Subission deadline: <span style="font-variant: small-caps;">**1 June 2020** </span><br/>
 Notification date: <span style="font-variant: small-caps;">**15 June 2020**</span>